artificiallama/TeslaSenti/README.md

 (6) The data preprocessing should include removal of tweets with expletives / profane language.
 It should also filter out tweets with obscene images.

+(7) Use SQL database rather than csv files.

 ## References

 <a id="1">[1]</a>